gevent/gevent/doc/gevent.rst

 Being a greenlet__ subclass, :class:`Greenlet` also has ``switch()`` and ``throw()`` methods.
-However, these should not be used at application level.
+However, these should not be used at the application level.
 Prefer higher-level safe classes, like :class:`Event <gevent.event.Event>` and :class:`Queue <gevent.queue.Queue>`, instead.

 __ http://codespeak.net/py/0.9.2/greenlet.html